cristianoalpigiani/2023-07_usatlasworkshop_tutorial/_episodes/03-htcondor.md

 teaching:  0
 exercises: 0
 questions:
-- "How Do I handle jobs with HTCondor?"
+- "What does a condor job entail?"
 objectives:
-- "Learn the mean 5 steps to Run a job"
+- "Learn the steps to run a job"

 keypoints:
 - "Work decomposition: prepare, create, submit, manage and examine the job "